 How to research and apply for a merchant cash advance 101

-What are the required documents to apply for an merchant cash advance?
+What are the required documents to apply for a merchant cash advance?

 The application process for an MCA is much simpler and quicker than applying for a small business loan.
-The entire process can be complete in just a few hours, and your business could be funded the same day!
+The entire process can be completed in just a few hours, and your business can be funded the same day!

 Most lenders who evaluate merchant cash advance applications do not heavily scrutinize credit scores; this makes getting an MCA much more accessible to small businesses than a bank loan!
 Most important to qualifying for an MCA is how much credit or debit card sales your business is generating.

-Once you’re approved, review the financing contract provided by the lender.
+Once you are in the approval stages, review the financing contract provided by the lender.
 Typically, an MCA contract will approve you for an advance amount, have a factor rate (the cost of your funding, analogous to an interest rate), and terms for repayment.
-Repayment is typically daily, but can be weekly/monthly withdrawals.
+Repayment is typically daily but can be weekly/monthly withdrawals.